r4qq/pso-crazy-man/README.md

  - python
  - cpp
- - cpp with AVX
  - c

-In progress
+In progress:

+ - c with SIMD
+ - cpp with SIMD (AVX with unalligned memory works, NEON?)
  - rust

 Planned implementations: